cgoliver/rnaglib/docs/source/tutorials/tuto_2.5d.rst

 .. warning::

         The list of available PDBs depends on which data build you want to use.
-See :doc:`preparing data<tuto_build>` for more info on versioning and data build arguments.
+See :doc:`preparing data<../data_reference/tuto_build>` for more info on versioning and data build arguments.
 You can pass these arguments to the `available_pdbids(redundancy='all', version='0.0.0', annotated=True)` for non-default builds.

 Overview of the 2.5D Graphs